oberhauser-global/.github/profile/README.md

 ## Oberhauser Global

-Oberhauser Global is the umbrella organization of the Oberhauser Dynasty.
+Oberhauser Global is the umbrella organization of the Oberhauser family.
 It bundles services, initiatives and resources in the most effective way and makes them accessible to members.